 We The People

-Self produced - Director - November 3rd, 2020
+Devised - Director - November 3rd, 2020

-Using this video and the Preamble as a foundation, myself, Delicia Holder, Sarah Sagatis, and Hannah Tyman devised "We The People" on Zoom.
+Using this video and the Preamble as a foundation, Matthew, Delicia Holder, Sarah Sagatis, and Hannah Tyman devised "We The People" on Zoom.
 The piece covered an array of topics, how each of our communities have been affected by 45s reign of hate, and what action we can take to change that.

 The piece was presented on November 3rd, Election Day.
 As cliche as it sounds, performing it felt like the only way to respond to the day.

 His one regret is not recording the piece.
 He still has the structural analysis (essentially the script and blocking), so it is possible to perform again.
 However, he don't think any performance can capture the weight we felt performing the piece on that day.
 Perhaps the piece will evolve from an 8 minute piece to a full length.
 Perhaps it's okay 'We The People' simply lives on through memories.